NEW: Members can now pay by phone!

 As always, if you face a life-threatening illness or symptoms, head to your nearest emergency room or call 911.
 Not sure if you should call 911?
 Follow the CDPHE’s recommendations.

-Follow the Colorado Stay-at-Home Order and Social Distancing Requirements
+Follow the Colorado Safer at Home Guidelines and Social Distancing Requirements

 Friday Health Plans will cover an additional one-time early refill of any necessary prescriptions to make sure you have medications in the event you need to limit contact with others